 Judge Hurley was admitted to the South Carolina Bar in 2001.

-She gave the following account of her legal experience since graduation from law school: (a) November 2001 to January 2002: I worked for the Finney Law Firm.
-I had previously
+She gave the following account of her legal experience since graduation from law school:

 - (a) November 2001 to January 2002: I worked for the Finney Law Firm.
 I had previously worked for the firm as a law clerk, and was offered a position after I passed the bar exam.
 I mostly handled juvenile and probate matters. - (b) January 2002 to September 2003: I was employed as a law clerk for the Honorable Alison Rene Lee, South Carolina Circuit Court, At -Large Seat 11.
-As a judicial law clerk, I managed the judge's docket, reviewed files and briefed the judge on the issues, accompanied the judge to various circuits to hear civil and criminal cases, sat with the judge and assisted her during hearings, prepared civil and criminal charges for the jury, performed research, and drafted orders. - (c) September 2003 to October 2005: I was employed as a staff attorney for the Richland County Department of Social Services.
+As a judicial law clerk, I managed the judge's docket, reviewed files and briefed the judge on the issues, accompanied the judge to various

+- circuits to hear civil and criminal cases, sat with the judge and assisted her during hearings, prepared civil and criminal charges for the jury, performed research, and drafted orders. - (c) September 2003 to October 2005: I was employed as a staff attorney for the Richland County Department of Social Services.
 I handled cases involving abused and neglected children, and vulnerable adults.
-I represented the agency in probable cause, merits, judicial review, permanency planning, and termination of parental rights hearings.

-(d) October 2005 to April 2012: I was employed as a legal trainer and resource attorney for the Children's Law Center of the University of South Carolina School of Law.
-As a legal trainer, I trained attorneys and child welfare professionals on such topics as trial advocacy, rules of evidence, effective testifying, legal writing, best practices, best interests, case theory, the Indian Child Welfare Act (ICWA), the Fostering Connections to Success and Increasing Adoptions Act of 2008, the Multi-Ethnic Placement Act (MEPA), the Interstate Compact on the Placement of Children (ICPC), mandatory reporting of child abuse and neglect, child custody and guardianship, making reasonable efforts, permanency planning, devising meaningful treatment and placement plans, kinship foster care, alternative placements, and the administrative hearing process.
+I represented the agency in probable cause, merits, judicial review, permanency planning, and termination of parental rights hearings. - (d) October 2005 to April 2012: I was employed as a legal trainer and resource attorney for the Children's Law Center of the University of South Carolina School of Law.
+As a legal trainer, I trained attorneys and child welfare professionals on such topics as trial advocacy, rules of evidence, effective testifying, legal writing, best practices, best interests, case theory, the Indian Child Welfare Act (ICWA), the Fostering Connections to Success and Increasing Adoptions Act of 2008, the Multi-Ethnic Placement Act (MEPA), the Interstate Compact on the Placement of Children (ICPC), mandatory reporting of child abuse and neglect, child custody and guardianship, making reasonable efforts, permanency planning, meaningful treatment and placement plans, kinship foster care, alternative placements, and the administrative hearing process.